cedergrund/complex-project-code/README.md

 ## Acknowledgements

-A huge thanks to our instructors, [Professor Names, e.g., Professor Kish and Professor Nixon], for guiding us through the fascinating world of complex analysis and conformal mapping!
+A huge thanks to our instructors, Professor Kish and Nixon, for guiding us through the fascinating world of complex analysis and conformal mapping!

 ---